zooko/smalloc/README.md

 Get the Rust ThreadID, call `.as_u64()` to convert it to a u64, and take mod (`%`) 256 to take the least-significant 8 bits if ut

+### Sentinel Value for ffs

+The sentinel value is actually `0` so you have to add 1 to an index value before storing it in `ffs` and subtract 1 from `ffs` before using it as an index.

 # Rationale / Philosophy